williamh01/CS3200-final-project/README.md

 Description of the portable enumeration(s): There will be two enumarations which will be "type" of cuisine and "ratingLimit" for limiitng the range of rating number

 Description of the user interface requirements: The user will be able to select a cuisine from the type enum and input a restaurant and dish and hen write a review for the restaurant's dish.
 The user can also see all the reviews for all the restaurants in all the cuisines.

+The code is in the github branch from this repository called code.